 - Cottage cheese

-- Variety of sliced fruit such as bananas or strawberries
+- Variety of sliced fruit such as bananas strawberries, papaya or passionfruit

 - Cooked apples or fruit compote